pi3d/pi3d.github.com/html/_sources/FAQ.txt

       that way you won't have to keep moving and rotating the 2D objects to keep them in front of the camera.

-      Orthographic (2D) cameras will render objects so they are in front of objects rendered by perspective (3D) cameras.
+      Orthographic (2D) cameras will render objects with a z value that is severely non linear and does not relate in a simple way to the z values for the perspective camera.
+Generally 2D objects will be in front of objects rendered by perspective (3D) cameras unless you assign z values in the thousands.
+Too large a z value, though, and they will disappear beyond the 'far plane'

       If you create a camera it will become the default instance so if you need more than one you need to explicitly create them and it's a good